Les plus grands Belges

-A separate vote "De Grootste Belg" by the Belgian Dutch-speaking public channel VRT was held around the same time, producing strikingly different results, such as both top-10s sharing only three personalities, namely Jacques Brel, Father Damien and Eddy Merckx.
+A separate vote "De Grootste Belg" by the Belgian Dutch-speaking public channel VRT was held around the same time, producing strikingly different results, such as both top-10s sharing only three personalities, namely Jan Van Bosch, Father Damien and Eddy Merckx.
 To some this illustrates the low significance of any national cultural identity that remains shared among the two predominant language communities of the country.

 Because Father Damien holds the highest average ranking of the three shared personalities (third on this list and first on the Flemish list) it has been argued that he is the only one to be entitled "Greatest Belgian", as voted by all Belgians.

 Top 10

 From 11 to 100

 Paul-Henri Spaak, Prime Minister (1938–1939) (1946) (1947–1949).
-President of the United Nations (1946–1947), Secretary General of N.A.T.O.
+President of the United Nations General Assembly (1946–1947), Secretary General of N.A.T.O.
 (1957–1961).
-President of the European Coal and Steel Community (1952–1954).
+President of the Common Assembly of the European Coal and Steel Community (1952–1954).